 - Public telephone (there is no cellphone reception)

-You cannot book a campsite.
-I have not known this to be a problem, and even found space upon arriving 1 January 2010 — when it was pretty packed out!
+In years gone by, you could not book a campsite.
+I never found this to be a problem, and even found space upon arriving on the morning of 1 January 2010 — when it was pretty packed out!

 The camping areas are divided loosely into camps around the shop, and most have loads of space on grass (the sites are not demarcated in any way).
 Some of the camps have more shade-providing trees than others — this is worth remembering for the hot summer months when the temperature is regularly over 40 degrees!